 This is how to make Instant Pot popcorn that tastes great and is ready in just 5 minutes!!
-Easy to do in a Ninja Foodi too and tastes way better than microwave popcorn too.
-It’s fun to make at home and a great pressure cooker snack your whole family will surely love!
+Easy to do in a Ninja Foodi too and tastes way better than microwave popcorn.
+It’s a fun pressure cooker snack your whole family will surely love!

 If you haven’t caught the bug yet to try Instant Pot popcorn I’m telling you that you MUST!
 I am working to create lots of new Instant Pot recipes and this is the latest one I tried.
 Watch our video so you can make it too! (originally posted 1/17, participant in Amazon program)